 1. Endangered Plants

 Bertya sharpeana is a plant found in the Mount Coolum area.
 It is listed in Schedule 4 (Rare Wildlife) of the Queensland Nature Conservation (Wildlife) Regulations 1994.
 Attempts to cultivate have not been successful and it is not held in any Australian Botanical Garden.
 The occurrence of Bertya shapeana in the powerline corridor has been confirmed with a sample sent to the Queensland Herbarium.
-It is a bushy shrub or small tree (from 0.4 to 4 m in height) with short, distinctive oval leaves with curled margins arid furry surfaces, Bertya sharpeana is suitable to conserve below the high tension lines as it will remain low in the open conditions resulting from the management of the corridor.
-Coast Care is discussing this with Energex.
-Bertya on private undeveloped lots has twice been sabotaged.
-Building permits are not issued where Bertya exists since the plant is classified rare.
-Yet mysteriously the plants have been burned, cut and bulldozed.
-Coolum Coast Care is keeping a watching eye on this unique species and its location.
-A meeting with the Environment Protection Agency before Christmas (2007) resulted in an agreement that barriers will be erected to prevent cars from entering and damaging the National Park section where it also is found.
-2004 report with management suggestions
+It is a bushy shrub or small tree (from 0.4 to 4 m in height) with short, distinctive oval leaves with curled margins and furry surfaces, Bertya sharpeana is suitable to conserve below the high tension lines as it will remain low in the open conditions resulting from the management of the corridor.
+Coolum and North Shore Coast Care was instrumental in organising the erection of barriers to prevent cars from entering and damaging the Mt Coolum National Park through meetings with Environment Protection Agency 2004 report with management suggestions

 Threatened destruction of large areas of the endangered Mt.
-Emu She-oak (formerly located where the Peregian Springs housing estate now exists) was an issue which Coolum Coast Care pointed out to government and the estate’s developers.
+Emu She-oak (formerly located where the Peregian Springs housing estate now exists) was an issue which Coast Care pointed out to government and the estate's developers.
 Subsequently we participated in the Allocasuarina emuina recovery project.
 Community groups were able to successfully ensure that a small but valuable wallum sanctuary of the endangered Allocasuarina emuina on the southern side of Mount Emu was added to the Noosa National Park.
-Coast Care has asked the Sunshine Coast Environment Council to ascertain the status of the Emuina Recovery Plan while it is examining the developers environmental track record in other parts of the Sunshine Coast.
+A significant population of this species also occurs in an area affected by the proposed Sunshine Coast Airport expansion.

 Turtles and marine Life